Maria Freire

-Maria C. Freire is a Peruvian-American biophysicist who was the president and executive director of the Foundation for the National Institutes of Health (FNIH) from 2012-2021.
-She also is a member of the U.S. National Academy of Medicine and Council on Foreign Relations.
+Maria C. Freire is a Peruvian-American biophysicist and life-sciences executive.
+She is the founder and principal of The Freire Group, a strategic advisory firm serving life-sciences organizations, and in February 2026 was elected chair of the Biogen board of directors, effective after the company's annual meeting on 9 June 2026.
+She previously served as president and executive director of the Foundation for the National Institutes of Health (FNIH) from 2012 to 2021, as president of the Albert and Mary Lasker Foundation from 2008 to 2012, and as president and chief executive officer of the Global Alliance for TB Drug Development from 2001 to 2008.
+She is a member of the U.S. National Academy of Medicine and the Council on Foreign Relations.

 Freire works in global health, technology commercialization and intellectual property management, focusing on the discovery, development and access to medical interventions.

-Education
+Early life and education

-A native of Lima, Peru, Freire trained at the Universidad Peruana Cayetano Heredia.
-She received a Ph.D. in biophysics from the University of Virginia and completed postgraduate work in immunology and virology at the University of Virginia and at the University of Tennessee, respectively, and at the John F. Kennedy School of Government, Harvard University.
-She is the recipient of a Fulbright Fellowship as well as two AAAS Congressional Science Fellowships, sponsored by the Biophysical Society and the American Society for Photobiology.
+A native of Lima, Peru, Freire earned a Bachelor of Science at the Universidad Peruana Cayetano Heredia.

+She received a Ph.D. in biophysics from the University of Virginia and conducted postgraduate work in immunology at the University of Virginia and in virology at the University of Tennessee.

+She is the recipient of a Fulbright Fellowship as well as two AAAS Congressional Science Fellowships.

 Career

-Freire was the president of the Albert and Mary Lasker Foundation.
-From 2001 to 2008, she was the president and chief executive officer of the Global Alliance for TB Drug Development, a not-for-profit organization that develops drugs to fight tuberculosis.
+Freire established and led the Office of Technology Development at the University of Maryland, Baltimore and the University of Maryland, Baltimore County.

-Freire directed the Office of Technology Transfer at the National Institutes of Health from 1995 to 2001, where she oversaw the transfer of federally funded technology from the not-for-profit sector to the for-profit sector.
-Prior to that, Freire established and headed the Office of Technology Development at the University of Maryland, Baltimore and the University of Maryland, Baltimore County.
+Freire directed the Office of Technology Transfer at the National Institutes of Health from 1995 to 2001, the office responsible for patenting, marketing, licensing, and monitoring activities for inventions arising from the NIH and the U.S. Food and Drug Administration.

+From 2001 to 2008, she was the president and chief executive officer of the Global Alliance for TB Drug Development.

+From 2008 to 2012 she was president of the Albert and Mary Lasker Foundation.

+Foundation for the National Institutes of Health

+Freire was president and executive director of the Foundation for the National Institutes of Health (FNIH) from November 2012 to September 2021.
+She joined the foundation from the Lasker Foundation.
+Freire stepped down in September 2021.

+The Freire Group and corporate boards

+After leaving the FNIH in 2021, Freire founded The Freire Group, a strategic advisory firm serving life-sciences organizations.
+She joined the Biogen board of directors in 2021, serving on its Corporate Governance Committee and its Compensation and Management Development Committee.
+In February 2026, Biogen announced that Freire had been elected chair of the board, succeeding Caroline Dorsa, with the role taking effect after the company's annual meeting on 9 June 2026.